-In a desperate move, she turns for help to Elijah, the irritable Jewish nursing-home runaway secretly camping in the neighborhood woods.
+In a desperate move, she turns for help to Elijah, the eccentric Jewish nursing-home runaway secretly camping in the neighborhood woods.
 Elijah claims to be able to communicate with wild animals, and Gabby senses an opportunity to prove the existence of supernatural powers to her skeptical brother and win him back over to Judaism.

 But Elijah has an unspoken agenda of his own.
 And the more time Gabby spends with him, the more she realizes she may be placing herself, Simon, Danielle, and her entire neighborhood into grave danger.

 Echo of Light is a lyrical story of faith and science, identity and heritage, and many types of loss.
 It’s about discovering how you fit into the world.